Connecticut Lottery

-Number today
+Current Draw Games

-Drawings are broadcast on WCCT-TV(channel 20) the CW affiliate in the Hartford/New Haven television market.
+Drawings were broadcast on WCCT-TV (channel 20), the CW affiliate in the Hartford/New Haven television market prior to June 30th, 2024.
+A few days later the Connecticut lottery announced that it would no longer be televising the drawings.

 Play3

 A three-digit numbers game-style game drawn twice daily, with day and night drawings.
 Tickets can be bought in 50-cent multiples.
-Bets include straight(all three digits in order), box(all three digits in any order) and pairs(any two digits).
+Bets include straight (all three digits in order), box (all three digits in any order) and pairs (any two digits).

 Play4

-A four-digit numbers game similar to Play3.
+A four-digit numbers game similar to Play3, but with 4 digits.

 Cash5

 Cash5 is a nightly five-number game; it was originally known as Cash Lotto when it debuted in 1992, and was drawn only on Saturdays.
-It expanded to three nights a week in 1995.
+The game went to Monday, Wednesday and Saturday by 1995.
+It became nightly in 1997 and the name was changed to Cash 5.
+It gives players a chance to win up to $100,000.
+The basic game is won by players who match at least 3 numbers in any order drawn.
+The Kicker feature gives players a chance to win an increased non guaranteed-jackpot prize with other prizes available to win on the same game.
 The name was changed to Cash 5 when the Kicker option was introduced; the game began nightly drawings.
-Five winning numbers are chosen from a field of 35.
+Five winning numbers are chosen from 1 to 35.
 The basic Cash5 game costs $1; for an additional 50 cents, the Kicker option is activated.
 The Kicker option gives a player more opportunities to win.